GempollAI/comfy_ideogram/README.md

 * Remix - Text with Reference Image to Image
 * Describe: Image to Text
 * Upscale: Upscale Image
+* Edit: Edit an image with a mask

 ## Usage
 Prerequisite: [Ideogram](https://ideogram.ai/) API Key